 Motion of a particle under a central force field.
 Two-body problem and its reduction to one-body problem and its solution.
 The energy equation and energy diagram.
 Kepler's Laws.
-Satellite in circular orbit and applications.
-Geosynchronous orbits.
-Weightlessness.
-Basic idea of global positioning system (GPS).

 Oscillations: SHM: Simple Harmonic Oscillations.
-Differential equation of SHM and its solution.
+Differential equation of SHM and itssolution.
 Kinetic energy, potential energy, total energy and their time-average values.
 Damped oscillation.
 Forced oscillations: Transient and steady states; Resonance, sharpness of resonance; power dissipation and Quality Factor.
 (7 Lectures)